VY9/Nulled-ddos-bot/README.md

 This bot has its own method renaming (naming a method on the bot "UDP" for example but it sending an attack using "TCP" on your api).
 It has maxtime and minimum time and channel ids for moderating it.

 Also, the api in this is old and inactive.
 I didn't replace all set ids and values to "REPLACE THIS", hence why I mentioned that if you are clueless, do not use this as it will not benefit you.
-It can definitely be improved and it is not something I imrpoved a lot, it was my first javascript project too.
+It can definitely be improved and it is not something I updated consistently, it was my first javascript project too.